framps/raspberryTools/README.md

 2. raspiSD2USB.py - Transfer root partition to an external partition (e.g. USB stick, USB disk, ...) and modify /boot/cmdline.txt accordingly [Documentation and download link](http://www.linux-tips-and-tricks.de/en/raspberry/475-move-of-root-partition-of-raspberry-to-an-external-partition/)

 3. raspiSD2USB.sh - Predecessor of raspiSD2USB written in bash.
 Not maintained any more.
 Feel free to fork and open pull requests.

+4. wlan_check.sh - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection

 ## raspiNetInfo.sh